TheNathanSpace/Assault/README.md

 - Double "join" message
 - Some instances start where coins don't decrease when buying stuff
 - Shops don't have player skins anymore?
-- Red team can go to the attacker base during building stage
 - Gravel can still push item
 - Defending team logging out times are weird